astronomer/execute-any-operator/README.md

 ```

 The pattern for data being stored in XCom is `XComData[dag_id][task_id][key]`.
 An example of printing XCom data can be found in the implementation of [SimpleHttpOperator](execute_any_operator/execute_any_operator/entrypoint/simple_http_operator.py).

+## Connections and Variables with LocalSecretsBackend

+There is a custom secrets backend called [LocalSecretsBackend](execute_any_operator/execute_any_operator/utils/secrets_backend.py) that pulls connections and variables from local files.
+The files are located at `/execute_any_operator/secrets/connections.yaml` and `/execute_any_operator/secrets/variables.yaml` in the Docker image.
+For local development, place a `connections.yaml` and `variables.yaml` file in a `secrets` directory in the root of this project.
+These two files can be mounted as a volume as well for use in Kubernetes.

+Refer to [Local Filesystem Secrets Backend](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/secrets-backend/local-filesystem-secrets-backend.html) for formatting details for both files.